marcoromanelli-github/docs/jobs/scheduling-optimization.md

 No, a Slurm account is something entirely different.
 Users can belong to multiple Slurm accounts and multiple users can belong to a single Slurm account.
 Slurm accounts typically correspond with a group of users and we generally create them on a project basis.
 Slurm accounts are used for tracking usage and enforcing resource limits.
 When new project accounts are created, they will consume a portion of the shares allocated for the parent account, which is typically associated with a broader administrative entity, such as an institution, department, or research group.

-## What QOS Should I Choose for My Job?
+## What QoS Should I Choose for My Job?

 QoS (Quality of Service) define job with different priorities and resource limits.
 Selecting the appropriate QoS can influence your job’s priority in the queue.
 Be mindful of the tradeoff that comes with the long QoS.
 While long QoS allows more runtime for your jobs, they may result in longer wait times due to lower scheduling priority.